Individual Taxpayer Identification Number (ITIN)

 About

-An Individual Taxpayer Identification Number (ITIN) is a tax processing number the Internal Revenue Service (IRS) issued to an individual who needs to report income but is ineligible to obtain a Social Security number (SSN) from the Social Security Administration.
+An Individual Taxpayer Identification Number (ITIN) is a tax processing number the Internal Revenue Service (IRS) issues to an individual who needs to report income but who is ineligible to obtain a Social Security number (SSN) from the Social Security Administration.
 Detailed information on ITIN can be found on the IRS website.

 Students or dependents who are not yet eligible for SSNs can apply for an Individual Tax Identification Number (ITIN).
 This is a unique identification number valid for 5 years or until you receive an SSN, whichever is first.
-Currently, ITINs take approximately 6-8 weeks to process.
+Typically, ITINs take approximately 6-8 weeks to process.

 F or J students who are not eligible for an SSN must apply for an ITIN if they receive: A grant, fellowship, scholarship, or other types of non-wage income.

-List of required documents:
+List of Required Documents

 • IRS W-7 form